blainehansen/validate/README.md

 ### `int: Validator<number>`

-Decodes numbers if they have no decimal component.
+Validates numbers if they have no decimal component.

 ```ts
 v.int.validate(-1) === Ok(-1)